PX4/PX4-user_guide/en/config/flight_mode.md

 > **Tip** We recommend you use [Single Channel Flight Mode](#single_channel) selection because the Multi Channel selection user interface can be confusing.
 If you do choose to use this method, then the best approach is to start assigning channels and take note of information displayed by *QGroundControl* following your selection.

-The multi-channel selection UI allows you to map one or more modes to one or more channels.
+The multi-channel selection user interface allows you to map one or more modes to one or more channels.
 There are some modes (and hence switches) that must always be defined, and the channel to which they must be allocated.

 To configure flight modes using the multi-channel UI: